andymeneguzzo/personal-data-firewall/README.md

 **🎉 Ready for Production**: This API demonstrates enterprise-level backend development skills and is ready to be showcased.

-**📊 Current Status**: 100% test success rate with comprehensive security features and clean architecture.
+**📊 Current Status**: 100% test success rate with comprehensive security features, clean architecture, and advanced Priva Scoring Engine.

+**🚀 Innovation**: Features a sophisticated privacy scoring algorithm that provides users with actionable insights into their digital privacy posture.